Affiliate Marketing: Money-Making Guide for Beginners (2023)

 It can be a big step, but it will pay dividends as you have someone or a team of people to actively manage your affiliate program while your company continues to reap the rewards.

-If you’re not quite ready to hire another full-time employee, consider using a platform such as PartnerStack that is increasingly popular with brands as of late.
+If you’re not quite ready to hire another full-time employee, consider using a platform such as PartnerStack, which is increasingly popular with brands.

 It takes work to get the word out, promote your program, and convince new affiliates to join.

-It’s essential to be continuously recruiting new affiliates, either through inbound sign-up pages, email outreach to major sites, relationship building, social media, and so on.
+It’s essential to continuously recruit new affiliates through inbound sign-up pages, email outreach to significant sites, relationship building, social media, and so on.

 Don’t be afraid to reach out if you see someone who seems like they could be an excellent fit for your affiliate program and form a mutually beneficial partnership.

-Chances are you have affiliates, but maybe all of them are no longer active.
+Chances are you have affiliates, but maybe they are no longer active.

-Sometimes, it can be easier to activate dormant affiliates than to recruit new ones.
-After all, they joined for a reason, and maybe they just need a little reminder or kick in the right direction.
+Sometimes, activating dormant affiliates can be easier than recruiting new ones.
+After all, they joined for a reason, and maybe they need a little reminder or kick in the right direction.